cryptographic provenance · App Intents · MCP

 ?What does a proof bundle contain?+

-?What does Pedigree mean by chain-of-custody?+
+?What does MadeMark mean by chain-of-custody?+

 An attributed, ordered, append-only history of operations on a subject artifact, where each step is cryptographically committed to the previous step, signed by an identifiable device key, and (in production mode) externally observed by a witness.